A new no-interest loan and cashback scheme has been introduced for those wanting to install energy efficiency measures in their properties.

 - The loan won’t affect Renewable Heat Incentive or Feed-in Tariff payments.

-Speak to Home Energy Scotland for more information on funding and how to apply.
+For more information on funding and how to apply, contact Home Energy Scotland.